javed0211/Javed_Khan-SSEAIRTRICITY/SSEAIRTRICITY/README.md

 ## Videos And Images
 ---
 The framework is designed to capture videos during runtime and take screenshots whenever there is a test case failure.
 The videos can be played on any modern web browser.

+## Azure DevOps API Integration
+---
+The framework has been integrated with Azure DevOps APIs, allowing it to create a test suite prior to execution and update the test outcome once the scenario has been completed.
+In the event of failures, it has the capability to raise a defect.
+Essentially, it is capable of performing many of the tasks that can be done through the Azure DevOps UI.